cabal-club/cable/wire.md

 carry out.

 ## 3. Definitions
-**client**: A running instance of a computer program that implements cable.
+**host**: A computer running the Cable Wire Protocol.

-**cabal**: An instance of a private group chat, whose client participants speak the cable protocol.
+**cabal**: An instance of a private group chat, whose host participants communicate using the Cable Wire Protocol.

-**peer**: A client, to whom the referred to client is connected to over some transport protocol.
+**peer**: A host, whom the referred host is communicating with via the Cable Wire Protocol.

 **Ed25519**: A public-key cryptographic signature system.